ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

     RUN cd /data/ && python setup.py install && cd slim && python setup.py install

 We should run the docker build under PATH\_TO/tensorflow/models/.
-To build the docker image, the following steps are performed by the dockerfile commands:
+To build the docker image, the following steps are performed by the above dockerfile commands:

-1. Install python-tk lib
+1. Use uaitrain tf1.6 version as the base image of the whole docker image.
+2. Update apt-get and install python-tk lib.
-2. Copy all the files under research/ into /data/
+3. Copy all the files under research/ into /data/
-3. Install the object-detection lib and the slim lib
+4. Install the object-detection lib and the slim lib from tensorflow/models/research.

 We can run the following cmd to build the image:

-    # cd PATH_TO/tensorflow/models
+    cd PATH_TO/tensorflow/models
-    # cp PATH_TO/uaitrain.Dockerfile ./
+    cp PATH_TO/uaitrain.Dockerfile ./
-    # sudo docker build -f uaitrain.Dockerfile -t uhub.ucloud.cn/<YOUR_UHUB_REGISTRY>/tf-objdetect:uaitrain .
+    sudo docker build -f uaitrain.Dockerfile -t uhub.ucloud.cn/<YOUR_UHUB_REGISTRY>/tf-objdetect:uaitrain .

+These commands switches to the tensorflow/models directory, copy the dockerfile here and build the docker with the dockerfile commands.
 You can use any docker-name here if you want.
-After build the image, we get a docker image named uhub.ucloud.cn/<YOUR_UHUB_REGISTRY>/tf-objdetect:uaitrain.
+After building the image, we get a docker image named uhub.ucloud.cn/<YOUR_UHUB_REGISTRY>/tf-objdetect:uaitrain.

 ### Run the train
-We can simply use the following cmd to run the local test.(GPU version)
+We can simply use the following cmd to run the local test.(GPU version) Note that if you use any other data storage directory other than "/data/object-detect/data", you should change the same path in the command accordingly, for the parameter:

+	-v /data/object-detect/data/:/data/data

+replaces the directories, so that when the program redirects to "/data/data/", it actually goes into "/data/object-detect/data/" for the images and xmls.
+Here is the default command:

     sudo nvidia-docker run -it -v /data/object-detect/data/:/data/data -v /data/object-detect/output:/data/output uhub.service.ucloud.cn/uai_dockers/tf-objdetect:uaitrain /bin/bash -c "cd /data && /usr/bin/python /data/object_detection/train.py --pipeline_config_path=/data/data/faster_rcnn_resnet101.config --train_dir=/data/output"

-Note: we use use --pipeline\_config\_path=/data/data/faster\_rcnn\_resnet101.config to tell the train.py script to use the training config under /data/data/ and use --train\_dir=/data/output to tell the training script to output the model into /data/output.
+Note: we use use --pipeline\_config\_path=/data/data/faster\_rcnn\_resnet101.config to tell the train.py script to use the training config under /data/data/ (as stated before, it is actually in /data/object-detect/data, or wherever you change it to) and use --train\_dir=/data/output to tell the training script to output the model into /data/output.
 (When you are running the train job in UAI Train Platform, we will automatically put data into /data/data before job start and upload data inside /data/output after job finished.)

 Here is the command to start the training if it is performed on UAI-Training Platform:

 	/data/object_detection/train.py --pipeline_config_path=/data/data/faster_rcnn_resnet101.config --train_dir=/data/output

-Let the input path be /data/object-detect/data/ and output path be /data/object-detect/output/.
+Note here that some directory replacement parameters are left out because UAI-Train platform forcingly applies the replacement (to /data/data/ and /data/output/ respectly, so do not use these 2 directories to store data because they will not be found).
+Let the input path be /data/object-detect/data/, or wherever you put data, and output path be /data/object-detect/output/.

 ### Results